reefland/ansible-k3s-argocd-renovate/docs/prometheus-op-settings.md

           create_route: true           # Create Ingress Route to make accessible
           enable_basic_auth: true      # Require Authentication to access dashboard

+          # Fully Qualified Domain for ingress routes - Traefik Load Balancer address name
+          # This is the DNS name you plan to point to the Traefik ingress Load Balancer IP address.
+          ingress_name: '{{k3s_cluster_ingress_name|default("k3s.{{ansible_domain}}")}}'

           # Default Dashboard URL:  https://k3s.{{ansible_domain}}/prometheus/
-          hostname: "k3s.{{ansible_domain}}"    # Domain for ingress route
           path: "/prometheus"       # URI Path for Ingress Route

           # Encoded users and passwords for basic authentication
           allowed_users: "{{prometheus_operator.prometheus.dashboard_users}}"
   ```

-* The `hostname` should reference the DNS which points to the Traefik Load Balancer IP address used for all Traefik ingress routes.
+* The `ingress_name` should reference the DNS which points to the Traefik Load Balancer IP address used for all Traefik ingress routes.
 * The `allowed_users` maps to which users are allowed to access the Prometheus Web Interface.

 The Prometheus Web Interface URL path will resemble: `https://k3s.example.com/prometheus/`